-- Passau: Before you start cycling it’s worth exploring Passau’s Old Town.
+- Passau: Before you start a cycling path, it’s worth exploring Passau’s Old Town.
 It was rebuilt in the 17th century by Italian baroque masters after a fire.

-- City of Linz: It’s the capital of Upper Austria, and was the European Cultural Capital in 2009.
+- City of Linz: It’s the Upper Austrian capital, and was the European Cultural Capital in 2009.
 In addition to some outstanding museums, there is also Linz Castle and the nightly riverside light show.